schazbot/clicktapbeats/README.md

 * Hit the start button
 * Add pad sounds to your beats by pressing any of the following keys on your keyboard : A, D, G, J, L, "

 Big shout out to Dev Ed and his tutorial vids - helped me start my journey using Tone.js!
 [Dev Ed](https://www.youtube.com/watch?v=8T4SCksjrQ4)

 [Tone.js docs](https://tonejs.github.io/)

+##Contributions
+Have you any suggestions to help make this app better?
+More inclusive?
+Please let me know!